 All our Winner Circle peer group member companies have worked hard at building their own processes, and we've been watching their results of their efforts improve each quarter (this past quarter was the highest group average for new MRR sold and profitability).

-We’re seeing our members commanding higher seat prices, selling more recurring revenue and generating more revenue from existing accounts as they build their Technology Success Practices, so why join us on the journey to Technology Success World?
+We’re seeing our members commanding higher seat prices, selling more recurring revenue and generating more revenue from existing accounts as they build their Technology Success Practices, so why not join us on the journey to Technology Success World?